nathan-au/fiam-2026-factors/experiments/truncation_audit/README.md

 ## Limitations
 - Only the 7 return-derived characteristics can be rebuilt from the panel; the remaining 140 need raw daily or accounting data that is not in the panel, so they are screened (IC scan) rather than proven point-in-time.
 A large IC is only a necessary-not-sufficient leakage flag; the accounting characteristics' report-date lags are those of the data provider and cannot be verified here.
-- The test covers time leakage, not survivorship or universe-membership leakage (docs/NEW.md sec 3.9 item 9).
+- The test covers time leakage, not survivorship or universe-membership leakage (docs/RESEARCH.md Part I sec 3.9 item 9).
 - 3 random dates: an exhaustive test over all dates was not run.

 ## Follow-up